 In order to have some exterior views, we went out to photograph and video the train’s return trip the following day, February 18th.
+This counts as the first outing per se during the Ansco era.
 Here are a few shots– from Colo.
 72 and from the pullout at Rocky (near the Colo.
 93 overpass).

 On with the chasing!
 Fast-forward a couple of years, to the winter immediately following the Union Pacific – Southern Pacific merger.
 For the entire 1996-1997 Ski Train season, a pair of Rio Grande- painted GP60 locomotives was used for power.
 This was a much better color match than the red-and-gray SP units that had been used in the interim.
 Although I didn’t get a chance to ride the train that year, I went out twice to photograph it.

 Light is in short supply in December, so I went as far west as I dared to intercept the train.
 We settled for Pinecliffe.
 Considering how long we ended up waiting, maybe Rollins or Tolland would have been a better bet.
 At any rate, we walked down past the siding’s east switch to wait for the train.